urirmz/Portfolio/Oracle Java SE 21 Developer Professional 1Z0-830/17 Modules and migration.md

 java commands options (for running modules) --module-path or -p
-    Specify the module path, this is a list of one or more directories that contain our modules module-path and classpath are not mutually exclusive, it is possible and sometimes necessary to use both switch simultaneously in a command while compiling and executing a module --module or -m
+    Specify the module path, this is a list of one or more directories that contain our modules You can specify exploded module directories, directories containing modular jars, or even specific modular or non-modular jars here module-path and classpath are not mutually exclusive, it is possible and sometimes necessary to use both switch simultaneously in a command while compiling and executing a module --module or -m